SaaS SEO

 We can look at two main categories of switch moments:

-A) Switching from other competitors.
+A) Switching from other competitors

 These are customers unhappy with their current SaaS solution so they begin searching for alternatives.
-For example, if someone is unhappy with Mailchimp, then they’ll search in google for “Mailchimp alternatives”.
-This keyword has a search volume of 9,100 globally per month! đŸ€Ż
+For example, if someone is unhappy with Mailchimp, then they’ll search in Google for “Mailchimp alternatives”.
+This keyword has a search volume of 9,100 globally per month! 🤯

 💡 Pro tip: you can even rank for “your SaaS brand alternatives”, to dissuade your own customers from churning.
 Take a look at what Zendesk did – they created a band called “Zendesk Alternative” and ranked it for this search term!

-B) Switching from a non-software solution.
+B) Switching from a non-software solution

-There are still prospects using a pre-cloud solution to solve their current job-to-be-done.
-For example they might still be doing everything in Excel, so “job + excel templates” would be an interesting angle to look into in order to capture these people and educate them there is a better way.
+There are still prospects using a pre-cloud solution to solve their current job to be done.
+For example, they might still be doing everything in Excel, so “job + excel templates” would be an interesting angle to look into in order to capture these people and educate them there is a better way.

 How to find these switch moments?